dudub/SocialCount/README.md

 # SocialCount
-Get social networks counters for specific pages (PlayBuzz homework)
+Get social networks counters for specific pages

 ### Installation:
 Copy files to your local directory and open the 'index.html' file in your browser.